ArtAttac/ranking-the-world/README.md

 A World ranking app to be used as a great foundation for lists/ranking in future projects.
-Completed in Next.js for the speed and optimization.
+Completed w/ React for frontend and Next.js in SSR for the speed and optimization.
 Project can be seen here:

 <link>https://ranking-the-world-694f6cvgj.vercel.app/</link>